aaronayub/dropit/README.md

 # gdrag
 A lightweight, GTK-based drag-and-drop panel meant to be used with command-line file managers.

+### Build Instructions
+To build this project, run `meson setup build && ninja -C build`.
+This will create the executable file 'gdrag'.

+### Usage
+After building the program, the program can be run with `./gdrag {...FILES}`, where the argument is a list of files for which the drag-and-drop panel is created.

+### Build Requirements
+- GTK 4
+- meson

 ### License
 Copyright (C) 2023 Aaron Ayub